schochastics/quarto-url-peek/README.md

-# Url-peek Extension For Quarto
+# url-peek Extension For Quarto

 This filter adds a domain preview next to links in your documents, providing users with quick context on the destination without needing to hover or click.